nic-obert/numscript/README.md

-# numscript
+# NumScript

-Esoteric programming language that uses only numbers
+An esoteric structured programming language that only uses numbers.

+# Usage

+Execute a NumScript program

+    $ numscript <file.ns>